South Carolina Casinos & Gambling Laws

-South Carolina casinos and gambling were more popular than in Nevada.
+South Carolina casinos and gambling were more prevalent than in Nevada.
 This took place in the 1990s when video poker operatives discovered a loophole in South Carolina game laws.
-Casinos opened up through the state.
-Bars, Gas stations and restaurants hosts video poker gambling games.
+Casinos opened up throughout the state.
+Bars, Gas stations, and restaurants hosted video poker gambling games.

-These gambling games were forbidden in 2000.
-The state lottery was launched a year later.
-The only other types of legal gaming are charity bingo and also a casino cruise that docks near the Myrtle Beach.
+These gambling games were forbidden in 2000, and the state lottery was launched a year later.
+The only other types of legal gaming are charity bingo and a casino cruise that docks near Myrtle Beach.

 Gambling in South Carolina